-Quake, at least 5.5. in magnitude, hits in southern Iran
+Quake, at least 5.5 in magnitude, strikes southern Iran

-TEHRAN, Iran (AP) — An earthquake of at least magnitude 5.5 struck in southern Iran near the country’s sole nuclear power plant on Thursday morning, shaking Bahrain and other areas around the Persian Gulf.
+TEHRAN, Iran (AP) — An earthquake of at least magnitude 5.5 struck in southern Iran near the country’s sole nuclear power plant on Thursday morning, shaking countries across the Persian Gulf.
 There was no immediate report of damage or injuries.

 The U.S. Geological Survey said the quake struck at 0634 GMT some 100 kilometers (60 miles) east of Bushehr.
 That’s home to the Bushehr Nuclear Power, the only operating nuclear power plant in the Islamic Republic.